rrchirinosc/PropsConsole/README.md

 Currently if the connection fails program aborts.

+If the connecton succeedes, the UI shows the server we are connected to and queries can be executed.

-Once connected, queries can be executed at the prompt.
+To start, select an existing database in the connected server by doing 'use DBname' and upon success 'select' statements can be executed against it at the prompt.

-Program also accept the DSN from the command-line.
+Program also accepts a system DSN from the command-line.